Teusner Joshua 2023 GSM Review: Bright Fruit, No Oak, All Charm

 ATC Verdict: Is It Worth the Splurge?

 Lively, textural, and refreshingly honest.
-A worthy bottle for weeknight indulgence or laid-back entertaining.
+A bottle that suits weeknight dinners as easily as laid-back entertaining.

 Editor’s Note